How we begin each day can set us up for success or can set us forth on a path of feeling frustrated, anxious and stressed.

 This simple act puts you in a place of immediate accomplishment.
 You have already successfully completed one task, which sets you up to accomplish even more as the day goes on.

 A few mindful minutes of meditation have a profound positive influence on your brain and body.
-An article written by the Harvard Medical School states that, “Mindfulness meditation can help ease psychological stresses like anxiety, depression, and pain.”
+An article written by the Harvard Medical School states that “Mindfulness meditation can help ease psychological stresses like anxiety, depression, and pain.”
 Being fully present in the moment grounds you, offers clarity and focus and creates a calm assurance that we can and will make the most out of our day, whatever it may bring.
+The Art Of Mindfulness: Why Mindfulness Matters by Relax Like A Boss defines what mindfulness is as well as what it is not, how it differs from meditation and offers insights on how to incorporate this practice into our daily lives.

 Take a cold shower